VDH Has a Conversation with Filmmaker Michael L. Pack

 And all of a sudden,

-At the end of the 90s, he was a non-entity.
+at the end of the 90s, he was a non-entity.
+And then he had this

-was actually a stroke of political genius.
+was actually a stroke of political genius he went to the Obamas and said look

-And I will support you and not say you're a Kenyan and not a Kenyan American and not an authentic American black or that you're not radical enough.
+and I can be more authentic and represent the real black community and I will rehabilitate myself if you give me special access and I will support you and not say you're a Kenyan and not a Kenyan American and not an authentic American black or that you're not radical enough.

+And that he gave them D-Days in the black community.
 And all of a sudden, as you remember, the government under his administration gave him a sweetheart IRS solution to his problems.

 And all of a sudden, Hillary Clinton, everybody was courting him as they are today.